 Research shows that acupuncture stimulates the body’s repair mechanisms in the nervous system, immune system, and hormonal and cellular systems.
-We have many patients currently benefiting from regular appointments with vet Mrs Pearson.
+We have many patients currently benefiting from regular appointments with vet Christa Riddle.

 If you think your pet would benefit from an assessment appointment, please contact the practice.

 Regular exams and checkups are a critical component of your pet’s health care.
 We advise all pet owners to bring their animals in for routine examinations.

 Seeing your pets for regular checkups allows our veterinary surgeons to establish a baseline in your pet’s body chemistry so that we can be aware of any potentially harmful changes.

 If you would like to schedule an exam for your pet, please call us today at 01223 249331.

 We would always recommend that we see your pet at the Practice as we have all our medication and equipment to hand and a nurse to help us if required.
 However, we understand that it is not always possible to bring your pet to the Practice and will therefore offer a home visit.
 These visits have to be planned around the cases we are seeing at the Practice and are typically late morning to mid-afternoon to avoid Cambridge rush hour!

 Please let us know if there are any specific requirements that will help us ensure the visit goes as smoothly as possible for you and your pet.